a-b-street/docs/book/src/dev/README.md

 ## Downloading more cities

+Most easily, you can download new cities using the UI directly.

 As data formats change over time, things in the `data/` directory not under version control will get out of date.
 At any time, you can run `cargo run --bin updater` from the main repository directory to update only the